Cyprien-GEHU/holbertonschool-shell/init_files_variables_and_expansions/README.md

 7-create_global_variable : The script create a new global variable (Name: BEST, Value: "School")
 8-true_knowledge: The script print the resultat of the addition of 128 with the value stored in the environment variable "TRUEKNOWLEGDE"
 9-divide_and_rule: The script print the result of "POWER" divided by "DIVIDE"
+10-love_exponent_breath: The script print the resultat of "BREATH" power "LOVE"